AlexTolmachev/node-rabbit-communications/README.md

-with many services at the same time, there is a __CommunicatorManager__ in `rabbit-communications`, which manages __pool of Communicators__ and provides helpful features like outputListener's middleware and RabbitMQ connection sharing.
+with many services at the same time, there is a __CommunicatorManager__ in `rabbit-communications`, which manages __pool of Communicators__ and provides helpful features like outputListener's middleware, RabbitMQ connection sharing and other cool features.

 Here is a diagram of the service architecture using the manager:

 ![CommunicatorManager example](./assets/4.png)

-## Usage
+## Usage example

-### Service/Communicator

 Let's write a Service and Communicator that will exchange "ping-pong" messages and log it into the console.